700 Children's® – A Blog by Pediatric Experts

 image of an arm with a cast on it

 Finger fractures are very common, disruptive injuries in children.
 These fractures come in all shapes and sizes, with some injuries more serious than others.
-Finger fractures require immobilization (such as splints or casts), which can make it hard to write, brush teeth, comb hair, take a shower or bath, and even get dressed!
+Many finger fractures can be treated in a splint or a cast, but some need surgery.
+Fortunately, with appropriate treatment most finger fractures will heal well so your child can return to normal activities.

 The most common types of finger fractures include:

-• Phalangeal neck fractures This injury usually happens when a finger takes a direct hit, often during sports.
+• Phalangeal neck fractures – This injury usually happens when a finger takes a direct hit, often during sports.
 It causes pain, swelling and loss of motion in the finger.
-It usually requires surgery, which involves placing pins and a cast, to heal correctly.
+It usually requires surgery (placing pins and a cast) to heal correctly.

-• Mallet finger fractures These injuries often occur in baseball, volleyball, and basketball, or any activity when the fingertip takes a direct hit.
-The hit bends the fingertip so far that it causes the tip of the finger to sag or droop (what we call as an ‘extensor lag’).
+• Mallet finger fractures – These injuries often occur in baseball, volleyball, and basketball, or any activity when the fingertip takes a direct hit.
+The hit bends the fingertip so far that it causes the tip of the finger to sag or droop (what we call an “extensor lag”).
 It also causes swelling, pain and bruising.
-Most of these injuries only require a simple splint, but the splint must be worn around-the-clock for 4-6 weeks.
+Most of these injuries only require a simple splint, but it is very important that the splint is worn at all times for 4–6 weeks.

 What to Do if Your Child has an Injured Finger

-If your child has an injured, swollen finger, don’t try to treat it at home; get it X-rayed.
-Children begin to heal very quickly.
-If you wait a week and it was a fracture instead of a sprain, your child may have already begun to heal in a way that could cause long-term pain, arthritis, or deformity in the finger.
+If your child has an injured, swollen finger, don’t try to treat it at home; get an x-ray.
+It is very hard to tell if a finger is sprained or broken without an x-ray.
+Children begin to heal very quickly, and if you wait a week to get care for a fracture, your child may have already begun to heal in a way that could cause long-term pain, arthritis, or deformity of the finger.

 When in doubt, get the finger checked!
 Once you know for sure, you can follow the right tips for pain management, finger care and follow-up.